 Now, let’s discuss one of the most critical aspects of your marijuana grow room — lighting equipment.

-For an excellent introduction on everything you need to marijuana grow lights, head over to Section 2 in our Grow Bible.
+For an excellent introduction on everything you need to marijuana grow lights, head over to Section 2 in our Grow Guide.
 If you’re already familiar with cannabis grow lights — read along!

 Remember, you must choose an appropriate grow light according to the size of the grow room.
 Let’s take a look at common light pairings in relationship to the available grow area.